 Of course any gem as valuable as pearls will invite imitations.
 There’s an entire chapter on how to detect them, armed with nothing more than your loupe.
 Another chapter shows versatile ways to wear pearls, and you’re almost certain to pick up some new ideas.
 There’s even a chapter on clasps.
 And since pearls are more delicate than most gems there are helpful hints on caring for them.

 This reviewer’s interest in pearls was sparked by the chance find, at a Chinese restaurant, of a small pearl in my Oyster and Ginger Soup.
 I soon realized how complex the subject of pearls can be.
 But Ms. Newman’s book takes away much of the mystery.
 If you plan to venture forth into the pearl marketplace your first purchase should be this book.

 Eric Hoffman, ASJRA Newsletter, Association for the Study of Jewelry and Related Arts

-Pearl Buying Guide available.
-It is full of thorough, accurate and
+Newman's Pearl Buying Guide available.
+It is full of thorough,

-vital information on all aspects of the pearl market and trade breaking
+accurate and vital information on all aspects of the pearl market and

-down the many varieties of pearls with information pertinent to the
+trade breaking down the many varieties of pearls with information